jerek/Insight/Insight/ReadMe.txt

 	|Change Log|
 	+==========+

-RELEASE 7.2 - ???, November ??, 2012
+RELEASE 7.2 - Sunday, November 25, 2012
 - Updated to work with WoW patch 5.0.x.
-- Updated some placement adjustments for various classes. (e.g. Monk chi)
+- Updated some placement adjustments for various classes. (e.g. Monk chi, new Warlock resources, etc)
 - Better formatting for large values.
 - Renamed mod from JDHP to Insight.